-- provide rapid access to information through a leading data delivery platform that saves time in back-office functions and assists data-driven decisions - accelerate the adoption of cloud technology, better enabling innovation and cost avoidance - deliver resilient and scalable integration, reducing manual processes and enabling investment decisions - enhance digital workplace capabilities to ensure efficient and collaborative ways of working for colleagues with access to scalable People & Culture programs and tools - simplify technology and improve the depth of technology capability and function.
+- > provide rapid access to information through a leading data delivery platform that saves time in back-office functions and assists data-driven decisions - > accelerate the adoption of cloud technology, better enabling innovation and cost avoidance - > deliver resilient and scalable integration, reducing manual processes and enabling investment decisions - > enhance digital workplace capabilities to ensure efficient and collaborative ways of working for colleagues with access to scalable People & Culture programs and tools - > simplify technology and improve the depth of technology capability and function.

-Delivering on these goals will ensure the Fund is able to provide you with a higher level of service, at a lower cost.

-Harnessing the power of data

-Our purpose to help members achieve their best financial position in retirement will be enabled though enhanced data capability.
-Data helps the Fund deliver enhanced member experiences, improved products, services and advice, as well as better value for the money we spend in areas such as marketing.
+Delivering on these goals will The Fund operates under an ensure the Fund is able to provide Enterprise Risk management you with a higher level of service, framework (ERmf).
+The ERmf at a lower cost. provides reasonable assurance that each Enterprise Risk to Harnessing the power of data AustralianSuper's business operations is being prudently achieve their best financial position and soundly managed. in retirement will be enabled improved products, services and advice, as well as better value for the money we spend in areas such as marketing.
 Improving our data capabilities will also help the Fund uplift our capability in insightsled decision making, reduce information risk and increase competitive advantage.